hartsfield/entersoftdev/README.md

     │──────────────────────────────── FOLDERS ─────────────────────────────────
     │
-    ├── public/ ─────────────  This folder is served to the web, and will────── │   └── media/             ususally only contain media.
+    ├── public/ ─────────────  This folder is served to the web, and will────── │   └── media/             usually only contain media.
     │
     └── internal/ ───────────  This folder contains "components" and "pages".── │                      This folder itself is not served to the web, but │                      the files it contains will be "compiled" into │                      a page that will be served on the web by our app.
         │
-        ├── shared/ ─────────  This folder contains css, html, and javascriptp─ │      │               that will be included in the <head> of every │      │               page served, and so the rules here effect │      │               every component/page.
+        ├── shared/ ─────────  This folder contains css, html, and javascript ─ │      │               that will be included in the <head> of every │      │               page served, and so the rules here effect │      │               every component/page.